classgraph/classgraph/classgraph-vfs/README.md

 `load()` row tracks the raw `pread` row throughout, so the vfs read path itself was never the problem -- only the nio provider layered on top of it.
 The fix is that `newByteChannel` and `FileChannel.open` now read a **stored** entry where it lies, at the offset asked for, straight into the caller's buffer, instead of bringing the whole entry into memory to copy out of.
-A deflated entry still has to be inflated in full before any of it can be read at an offset, so it keeps the old path.
 After the fix the provider sits on the raw `pread` floor, and a stored entry larger than 2GB can be read through a channel at all, which it could not be when the whole entry had to fit in one array first.
+(What a channel over a *deflated* entry does instead is the subject of the next section but one.)

 The third row is why zipfs's curve has a different shape: zipfs reads an entry in small pieces into a reused buffer and joins them, which costs more per entry but spreads the memory traffic out, so it